Advanced CSS Units & Functions¶

 gap: var(--card-gap);

-Advanced unit values (including calc(), clamp() expressions) are stored as raw strings in the element's attribute data within the layout JSON.
-CSS custom properties defined in Theme Options are stored in wp_options as part of the Custom CSS field value.
+Advanced unit values (including calc(), clamp() expressions, and var() references) are stored as raw strings in the element's layout JSON.
+CSS custom properties defined in Theme Options or page settings are stored as part of the Custom CSS field value.

 | Operation | Method | Status | Notes |